 (Please download Purchase Request (xls) and submit by email to: Ruth Dubey)

-- Teams must spend their Grant Awards in the specified Spending Windows.
+Teams must spend their Grant Award within six months.
 Teams must determine the dates they plan to spend the Grant Award.
 This can be done using the itemized financial plan.